musq/www/content/posts/github-usernames.md

 I let the script run overnight with a 0.2 second delay between each request (to avoid being blacklisted by Github for spamming their servers).
-Out came 516 usernames, of which I shortlisted 16 fitting the aforementioned four criteria.
+Out came 516 usernames, of which **I shortlisted 16 fitting the aforementioned four criteria**.

 *byof*, *taby*, *cifo*, *ryhy*, *tdry*, *psod*, *jesi*, *udti*, *ipby*, etc.